-  At Crowder State Park, the Thompson River Trail on the open low-lying floodplain of the Thompson River, is open to riders.
-Cuivre River State Park allows equestrian use on both loops of the Cuivre River Trail.
+At Crowder State Park, Thompson River Trail, on the open low-lying flood plain of the Thompson River, is open to riders.
+Cuivre River State Park allows equestrian use on both loops of Cuivre River Trail.

 Horseback riding is permitted on the 8.5-mile Gans Creek Wild Area Trail in Rock Bridge Memorial State Park only when the trail is dry.
 The trails at Route 66 State Park mostly follow old roadways, so riding is permitted in all weather.